Dr. Wagner Jr.: Japan (1988–2004)

-Starting in 1988 Dr. Wagner Jr. began making regular trips to Japan primarily working for New Japan Pro-Wrestling (NJPW) through their relationship with the UWA.
-Later on he would also work for the Japanese Wrestling International New Generations (W*ING) and Big Japan Pro Wrestling (BJW) promotions.
-During a BJW tour in 1996 Dr. Wagner Jr. lost the CMLL World Light Heavyweight Championship to Aquarius and then regained it 8 days later.
+Starting in 1988, Dr. Wagner Jr. began making regular trips to Japan, primarily working for New Japan Pro-Wrestling (NJPW) through their relationship with the UWA, as well as Wrestling International New Generations (W*ING) and Big Japan Pro Wrestling (BJW).
+During a BJW tour in 1996, Dr. Wagner Jr. lost the CMLL World Light Heavyweight Championship to Aquarius, but regained it eight days later.
 The title change was not sanctioned by CMLL and not officially recognized in Mexico.
-In 1997 he participated in Best of the Super Juniors IV, where he defeated Doc Dean and Chavo Guerrero Jr. but lost the remaining four matches and failed to advance.
-The following year Dr. Wagner Jr. was invited back for the 1998 Best of the Super Juniors tournament.
-He won his block with a total of four victories, but lost in the finals to Koji Kanemoto.

-Later that same year he teamed up with Kendo Kashin to compete for the newly created IWGP Junior Heavyweight Tag Team Championship, losing in the tournament final to Shinjiro Otani and Tatsuhito Takaiwa.
-When Dr. Wagner Jr. returned to Japan in 1999 Wagner and Kashin won the junior heavyweight tag team championship on January 4 on NJPW's Wrestling World 1999 in the Tokyo Dome.
-The following month Dr. Wagner Jr. unsuccessfully fought Jyushin Thunder Liger for the IWGP Junior Heavyweight Championship.
-The reign with the IWGP Junior Heavyweight Tag Team Championship ended after 96 days, with two successful defenses, before losing the belts to The Great Sasuke and Jyushin Thunder Liger on April 10, 1999.
+In 1997, Dr. Wagner Jr. participated in NJPW's Best of the Super Juniors IV tournament, where he defeated Doc Dean and Chavo Guerrero Jr., but lost the remaining four matches and failed to advance.
+The following year, Dr. Wagner Jr. was invited back for the 1998 Best of the Super Juniors, winning his block with a total of four victories, but lost in the finals to Koji Kanemoto.
+Later that year, he teamed up with Kendo Kashin to compete in a tournament for the newly created IWGP Junior Heavyweight Tag Team Championship, losing in the final to Shinjiro Otani and Tatsuhito Takaiwa.
+When Dr. Wagner Jr. returned to Japan in 1999, he and Kashin won the championship on January 4 at Wrestling World 1999 in the Tokyo Dome.
+The following month, Dr. Wagner Jr. unsuccessfully fought Jyushin Thunder Liger for the IWGP Junior Heavyweight Championship.
+The reign with the IWGP Junior Heavyweight Tag Team Championship ended after 96 days, with two successful defenses, when they lost to Liger and The Great Sasuke on April 10.
+For the third year in a row, Dr. Wagner Jr. competed in the Best of the Super Juniors, which was won by Kashin.
+On May 5, 2001, Dr. Wagner Jr. and Silver King unsuccessfully challenged Liger and El Samurai for the IWGP Junior Heavyweight Tag Team Championship at Wrestling Dontaku 2001.

-For the third year in a row Dr. Wagner Jr. competed in the annual Best of the Super Juniors tournament, a tournament won by Dr. Wagner Jr.'s former partner Kendo Kashin.
-In 2003 Dr. Wagner Jr and his brother Silver King toured with All Japan Pro Wrestling (AJPW) instead of NJPW, working primarily as a tag team for the entirety of the tour.
+In October 2003 and March 2004, Dr. Wagner Jr. and Silver King toured with All Japan Pro Wrestling (AJPW) instead of NJPW, working primarily as a tag team for the entirety of each tour.
+At the end of the first tour, Dr. Wagner Jr. unsuccessfully challenged Kashin for the AJPW World Junior Heavyweight Championship, while on the second, he and Silver King failed to win the All Asia Tag Team Championship from Great Kosuke and Shiryu.